sciencemesh/gocdb/README.md

 Since there is no official GOCDB container, one has been manually created for the project.
 All files can be found under [container](container/README.md).

 ## Charts
-Kubernetes manifests can be found in the `k8s` folder.
-Helm charts for easy deployment of the GOCDB can be found in the `charts` folder.
+Helm templates for easy deployment of the GOCDB can be found in the `charts` folder.